-The annexation of the City to the Fire District would create 38 additional Fire District sworn positions; therefore, 38 uniformed personnel with the highest City Fire Department seniority would receive seniority rights based on service time with the City Fire Department.
+The annexation of the City to the Fire District would create 50 additional Fire District sworn positions; therefore, 50 uniformed personnel with the highest City Fire Department seniority would receive seniority rights based on service time with the City Fire Department.
 The remaining transferring employees would be assigned a seniority date consistent with the effective date of transfer and placed on the Fire District's seniority list in order of their relative service time with the City Fire Department.
-As those transferring uniformed employees would be assimilated into full seniority status based on their total time in service as uniformed City/Fire District employees.
+As those transferring uniformed employees with full seniority status leave Fire District service, the other transferring uniformed employees would be assimilated into full seniority status based on their total time in service as uniformed City/Fire District employees.